mrnyby/fivel/README.md

 ## Contributing

 Please report any problems on [GitHub](https://github.com/mrnyby/fivel/issues/new).
-For you nerd types, feel free to follow the instructions below and open a pull request.
+For you nerds, feel free to follow the instructions below and open a pull request.

 ### Setup